TeaUponTweed/TeaUponTweed.github.io/src/derivativeworksblog/posts/20220627_Leaving_Las_Vegas.md

 Un-caged #8, Leaving Las Vegas, June 27th, 2022
 ---------------------------------------------

+**Do not watch**

-In Leaving Las Vegas, you watch Nic Cage drink himself to death over the course of several hours while fostering an unlikely relationship with a freelance prostitute.
+In "Leaving Las Vegas", we watch Nic Cage drink himself to death over the course of several hours, all the while forming an unlikely relationship with a freelance prostitute.
 The process is nearly as excruciating and uncomfortable for the audience as it is for Cage's character.
-While not the typical movie going experience, it was novel enough to keep me engaged.
-I got the distinct impression that there was some symbolism and message pertaining to Nic Cage's conspicuously absent family, but I wasn't able to pick it apart while the movie heads towards its inevitable anti-climax.
+While not a typical movie-going experience, its novelty kept me engaged.
+I got the distinct impression that there was some symbolism and message related to Nic Cage's conspicuously absent family.
+However, I wasn't able to decipher it as the movie headed towards its inevitable anti-climax.